Wills & Estate Planning Lawyers

 If you die without making a Will, then you are said to have died 'intestate' which means that your estate will be dealt with in accordance with the provisions of the Succession Act 1981 (Qld) which nominates your beneficiaries for you and requires your property to be dealt with in certain ways, for instance, a possible forced sale of the family home or car to meet the claims of beneficiaries entitled to a share of your estate.

-In our experience “do it yourself Wills” are rarely completed properly and may be invalid.
-To ensure that your assets are distributed in accordance with your wishes you should have a Wills lawyer prepare your Will.
-Contact our solicitors on the Sunshine Coast for legal advice regarding Wills.
+In our experience, as long-term, leading wills and estates law firm on the Sunshine Coast, we find “do it yourself Wills” are rarely completed properly and may be judged invalid.
+To ensure that your assets are distributed in accordance with your wishes you should have a wills and estates lawyer prepare your Will.
+Contact our will solicitors for legal advice regarding Estate Planning and Wills.

 Things that you should consider in relation to your Will include:-

-Once you have made a Will it should be kept safe.
-Here at our Sunshine Coast law firm, we would keep the original of your Will in our safe custody.
-With over 100 years of experience in making Wills and in excess of 1000 Wills held in our safe custody you can be assured it will be in safe hands.
+Once you have made your Will with the help of a wills and estates lawyer, it should be kept safe.
+Here at our Sunshine Coast wills and estates law firm, we would keep the original of your Will in our safe custody.
+With over 100 years of experience in making Wills, and with in excess of 1000 Wills held in our safe custody you can be assured it will be in safe hands.

-If you have made a Will with us, changing your Will is usually quick and inexpensive and you can simply come back and see us as the need arises from time to time.
+If you have made a Will with one of our solicitors, changing your Will is usually quick and inexpensive and you can simply come back and see us as the need arises from time to time.

-We invite you to contact one of our experienced Lawyers to discuss your needs and to review your current documents to ensure that they will achieve your goals.
+Our law firm invites you to contact one of our experienced wills & estates lawyers to discuss your needs and to review your current documents to ensure that they will achieve your goals.

 You can take control now through good planning.

-It is necessary in the making of a will that you take into consideration various factors in addition to the distribution of your assets in accordance with your wishes upon your death.
-We can assist you with the identification and consideration of such issues including legal obligations and taxation issues in succession law.
+It is necessary in the making of a Will that you take into consideration various factors in addition to the distribution of your assets in accordance with your wishes upon your death.
+Our estate planning legal team can assist you with the identification and consideration of such issues including legal obligations and taxation issues in succession law.

 Proper estate planning may involve the establishment of testamentary trusts or life estates.
 A testamentary trust is when an asset (eg. cash) must be held on behalf of a beneficiary who for whatever reason cannot yet receive it themselves.
 The trustee holds the asset on behalf of the beneficiary until it can be paid to them.
 In the case of cash it would be invested.

 In the absence of proper estate planning your family members could be left with unwanted burden in difficult times.
-We accordingly recommend that you speak to us about the ways you can avoid that.
+We accordingly recommend that you speak to an estate lawyer from our wills and estates law firm about the ways you can avoid that.

 Deceased Estate Administration can be complicated and involve risks.